 Many larger companies will hire you as an independent contractor only after you show them proof of being covered with adequate insurance.
 Some companies especially in the construction industry, will not even think of working with you unless you show them proof of insurance.
 Having adequate workers’ comp insurance lets them know that you are well-protected and will not pose risks for your potential clients.

 Carrying workers’ compensation ensures that you are taking care of your business and giving it a chance to grow in the future.
 Do you have more questions related to workers’ compensation?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York, today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York, today.
 We are here to assist you with all your coverage needs.